 Breastfeeding Twins or Multiples: Tips for Managing and Thriving

-If you’re reading this, chances are you’re a mom-to-be or a new mom, and you’ve embarked on the incredible journey of bringing not just one, but two (or more!) bundles of joy into your life.
+If you’re reading this, you’re likely a mom-to-be or a new mom, and you’ve embarked on the incredible journey of bringing not just one, but two (or more!) bundles of joy into your life.
 That’s right, you’re expecting twins or multiples, and we’re here to celebrate and support you on this extraordinary adventure.

 Is Breastfeeding Twins More Difficult?